 Your team may view accounting as a chore.
 How do you get them interested in the numbers?

-Despite a general dislike for accounting, most small business owners understand how important it is for their business.
+Despite a general dislike for accounting, most owners understand how important it is for their business.
 It helps them manage finances, capture expenses, track profitability, monitor cash flow and assess solvency, to name but a few benefits.

 The problem is that your employees may not see it that way.
 They may view accounting as just another task.
 For them, the numbers might seem arbitrary.
 Salespeople only care about sales.
 The technical department only cares about technical issues.
-Customer support only cares about customer complaints.
+Customer support only cares about customer needs.
 And so it goes.

 How do you change this perception?
 How do you get people to look at the numbers and engage in accounting?